hughrun/soyuz-cli/README.md

 * `remote_dir` - the SSH remote directory path to your files on the server.
 This includes the server name or ip address, so should look something like `gemini-server:/srv/gemini/example.com` or `username@123.456.789:/srv/gemini/example.com`.
 * `editor` - the command to open the text editor you want to use.
 Defaults to `nano`.
 * `index_heading` - the heading text above the latest posts listing on your homepage.
 If unsure, leave this on the default.

+## Commands

+Run `soyuz help` for a list of commands and what they do.